tmip-emat/tmip-emat/docs/source/emat.conda.rst

 .. note::

-    Python has two versions (2 and 3) that are available and currently maintained.
+    Python has two versions (2 and 3) that are available.
     TMIP-EMAT is compatible *only* with version 3.

 You should usually install Anaconda for the local user,